eientk88/Final-Project/README.md

 The map combines multiple thematic layers:

-Lighthouse locations (clustered markers)
+1. Lighthouse locations (clustered markers)

-Historical lighthouse eras
+2. Historical lighthouse eras

-Qing (1874–1883)

-Japanese Rule (1897–1939)

-ROC (1949–1983)

-Modern restoration (post-1945)

-Historical port activity
+3. Historical port activity

-Port-to-port shipping connections
+4. Port-to-port shipping connections

-Regional fishing grounds
+5. Regional fishing grounds

-Stylized glow particles and lighthouse beams
+6. Stylized glow particles and lighthouse beams

 The goal is to illustrate Taiwan’s maritime system as a historical and spatial network, where lighthouses serve as time markers along shipping and fishing corridors.